 The majority of Bordeaux wines are the dry, medium-bodied reds that made the region famous.
 The finest (and most expensive) of these come from the great chateaux of the Medoc, particularly those in Pauillac and Margaux, and from the "right bank" appellations Saint-Emilion and Pomerol.
 The legendary reds are complemented by high quality white wines, both the dry styles of Pessac-Leognan and the sweet, botrytized nectars of Sauternes. (© Wine-Searcher.com)

-The Bordeaux viticultural region stretches for 80 miles (130km) inland from the Atlantic coast.
-It is home to more than 10,000 producers, who turn out a vast quantity of wine every vintage.
-These range from inexpensive table wines through to some of the world’s most expensive and prestigious labels.
-The majority of Bordeaux vineyards are planted with red wine grapes, although some white varieties are used in the production of dry white and sparkling wines.
-The remainder go into the region's highly esteemed sweet wines.
+The official Bordeaux viticultural region stretches for 80 miles (130km) inland from the Atlantic coast.
+It is home to more than 10,000 producers, who turn out a vast quantity of wine each vintage.
+These range from inexpensive everyday wines through to some of the world’s most expensive and prestigious labels.
+Bottles of dry red wine produced under the region's generic Bordeaux appellation can be bought for just a few dollars.
+Those from the top chateaux are regularly traded for several thousand dollars.

-While Bordeaux is well-regarded for wines produced within specific areas, such as Margaux and Saint-Emilion, many of its wines fall under other, far less ambitious appellations.
-These include Bordeaux (rouge, blanc, rose and sec), Bordeaux Superieur and limited production of Crémant de Bordeaux sparkling wines.
-Bordeaux also has a distinct and historically significant classification system, which has remained largely unchanged since the middle of the 19th century.
+While Bordeaux is well regarded for wines produced within specific areas, many of its wines fall under other, far less ambitious appellations.
+These include Bordeaux, Bordeaux Supérieur and the sparkling-specific Crémant de Bordeaux.
+Bordeaux also has a distinct and historically significant classification system, which has remained largely unchanged since the middle of the 19th Century.